Festive or Frivolous?

 Has to be festival-time, right?
-And world-over, this is the time when audiences are happiest, and (most crucially) in a mood to celebrate, indulge, and spend!
+And world-over, this is the time when audiences are the happiest, and (most crucially) in a mood to celebrate, indulge, and spend!

-With Holi and Ramadan around the corner, this has given a perfect opportunity to brands to bring together two cultures.
+With Holi and Ramadan around the corner, this has given a perfect opportunity for brands to bring together two cultures.
 According to the Indian audience, it is important for brands to advertise them in a story-led format, which is crisp and meaningful.
 Our audience tends to relate their situations to the advertisements, and they start connecting themselves with messages portrayed via brand advertisements.’